vhuber101/vhuber-uftp/docs/source/uftpd/uftpd-manual.rst

 As usual if you set the SERVER_HOST to be `0.0.0.0`, the server will bind to all the available network interfaces.

-If possible, use an "internal" interface for the Command socket.
-If that is not possible, make sure the Command socket is protected by a firewall!
+|:point_right:| If possible, use an "internal" interface for the Command socket.
+If that
+is not possible, make sure the Command socket is protected by a firewall!

-We **STRONGLY recommend** enabling SSL for the Command socket.
-Please refer to the next section.
+|:point_right:| We **STRONGLY recommend** enabling SSL for the Command socket.
+Please refer to the
+next section.